Taiwan says Chinese planes crossed median line, China carries out landing drills | Law-Order

 Taiwan's defence ministry said on Friday it had detected a renewed incursion by Chinese military aircraft across the sensitive Taiwan Strait, as China reported its navy had carried out combat drills with landing craft.
 Over the past four years, China's military has significantly ramped up its activities around democratically-governed Taiwan.
 Beijing views the island as its own territory, a position the government in Taipei strongly rejects.

 The defence ministry, in its daily morning update on Chinese activities in the previous 24 hours, said 14 Chinese military aircraft crossed the Taiwan Strait's median line, getting as close as 41 nautical miles (76 km) to the northern Taiwanese port city of Keelung, home to a major navy base.
-The median line is used to serve as an unofficial border between the two sides, but Chinese military aircraft now regularly cross it.
+The median line previously served as an unofficial border between the two sides, but Chinese military aircraft now regularly cross it.
 China says it does not recognise the line's existence.

 Taiwan said on Thursday that China had carried out a "joint combat readiness patrol" near the island for the second time in a week.
 China's defence ministry did not answer calls seeking comment on Friday, the country being in the middle of its Labour Day holiday.